 Another best practice for an organization to establish in its OFAC screening requirements is to monitor the entire database of existing customer names on a regular basis, as well as immediately after every SDN List update.

 Failure to follow this practice has resulted in OFAC sanctions violations for several financial institutions over the years.
 For example, in 2010 Discover Financial Services was assessed a civil penalty for maintaining a personal credit card account over a two-year period for an individual on the Narcotics Trafficking Kingpin sanctions list.[vi]

 “Periodic” screening is open to interpretation and risk assessment.
 A financial institution that screens the entire customer database after every OFAC SDN List update is doing so multiple times every month.
 An institution that does not follow this practice may have a much greater exposure.
 For example, if the customer database is screened only once per month, and a few days later an SDN List update results in a customer being designed as a blocked party, an entire month will pass before the party is detected.
 Meanwhile, that customer could have processed a large number of transactions.
 OFAC civil penalties are based in part on transaction amounts and volumes.

 Non-customer counterparties could include vendors, employees, foreign correspondent banks or participant banks.

 If the financial institution has no dealings with non-U.S. vendors, there’s no perceived OFAC risk – and accordingly, no justification for screening new or existing vendors in accounts payable systems.
-Similar justification applies to OFAC screening requirements for employee names.
-If all employees are U.S. based or have authorization to work in the U.S. then OFAC screening their names provides little added value.
+A similar justification applies to OFAC screening requirements for employee names.
+If all employees are U.S.-based or have authorization to work in the U.S. then OFAC screening their names provides little added value.